 David’s music has been recorded by ensembles around the world, notably in London, Budapest, New York, Los Angeles, and Toronto.
 His Flight: A Tribute to Hayao Miyazaki, recorded by a 54-piece orchestra under his baton at AIR Studios, was featured as part of a special presentation at the Hemisfèric in Valencia, Spain, from January to June of 2015.

-David recently completed scoring The Suitcase (dir.
-Phil Leung), a fantasy/drama short which premiered at the Reel Asian International Film Festival, and 48 Hour Take Down (dir.
-Catherine Séguin), chosen as one of the best short films of 2016 for Toronto’s 48 Hour Film Project.
-Earlier in 2016, David scored Cruzar el umbral (dir.
+In 2016, David scored The Suitcase (dir.
+Phil Leung), a fantasy/drama short which premiered at the Reel Asian International Film Festival, 48 Hour Take Down (dir.
+Catherine Séguin), chosen as one of the best short films of 2016 for Toronto’s 48 Hour Film Project, Cruzar el umbral (dir.
 Sergio Hernández Elvira), a Spanish psychological thriller which premiered at the Valladolid International Film Festival, Taking Possession (dir.
 Peter Campbell), a horror short which premiered at the Blood in the Snow Canadian Film Festival, and Bvrned (dir.
 Jeff Preyra), one of Canada’s first scripted virtual reality films.
 He is also in demand as an arranger and orchestrator, lending his versatile flair to ensembles ranging from Renaissance viols to South American hip-hop.
 As well, David is the orchestrator and musical director of the new comedy musical, All Great Things (comp.
 Vira Burmenko).